The general position avoidance game and hardness of general position games: Both games are PSPACE-complete

-We first present the reduction of \cite{schaefer-1978} for the Node Kayles game and later we show how we change it to the \emph{mis\`ere} Node Kayles game.
-In \cite{schaefer-1978}, the number $n$ of variables is supposed to be odd without loss of generality.
-Here we assume that $n$ is even; otherwise we may create a variable which does not appear in any of the clauses.
-Given a TQBF formula, the constructed graph $G$ is shown below.
-Here we also assume (as in \cite{schaefer-1978}) that $B_1=(x_1\vee\overline{x_1})$.
+Following the proof of Theorem \ref{teo-pspace-1978}, instead of assuming that the number $n$ of variables is odd, we assume that $n$ is even.
+As in the proof of Theorem \ref{teo-pspace-1978}, we can do this since it is possible to add a new variable which does not appear in any clause.
+We also assume that $B_1=(x_1\vee\overline{x_1})$.